alexch/ruby_notes/ruby-basics/block_scope.md

 * A block inside that function creates a *child scope*
 * Variable lookup proceeds up the scope chain

-# Great Power, Great Responsibility
+# With Great Power Comes Great Responsibility

 * Closures drag data along with them
   * Sometimes they drag more than you intended